hyperledger/cello/docs/installation.md

-# Deployment
+# Installation

-*Here we describe the deployment setups for development usage.
+*Here we describe the setups for development usage.
 If you want to deploy Cello for production, please also refer to the [Production Configuration](production_config.md).*

-Cell follows a typical Master-Worker architecture.
+Cello follows a typical Master-Worker architecture.
 Hence there will be two types of Nodes.

-* Master Node: Manage (e.g., create/delete) the chains inside Work Nodes, with Web dashboard on port `8080` and RESTful api on port `80`;
+* Master Node: Manage (e.g., create/delete) the chains inside Work Nodes, with Web dashboard listening on port `8080` and RESTful api on port `80`;
 * Worker Node: Chain providers, now support Docker Host or Swarm Cluster.
 The Docker service should be accessible from port `2375` from the Master Node.

 ![Deployment topology](imgs/deployment_topo.png)